Theatrical blood: Other additives

+Most recipes may cause staining, so they should be tested in advance and the wardrobe washed promptly after use.

+In the 1960 film Psycho, Bosco Chocolate Syrup was used as fake blood.
+Since the film was in black and white, the color was less important than the consistency.

 Kensington Gore

 "Kensington Gore" (a pun on the London place and street) was a trademark for fake blood used in films and in theatre.
 It was manufactured by a retired British pharmacist, John Tinegate or Tynegate, during the 1960s and 1970s, in the village of Abbotsbury, Dorset.
 Many varieties of blood, having various degrees of viscosity, shades and textures, were available.
 Since Tinegate's death, the name "Kensington Gore" has become a generic term for stage blood.
 Kensington Gore was used in the film The Shining.

 Other uses

 Theatrical blood has other applications apart from its use in the film industry.

 The crime scene investigation science of bloodstain pattern analysis uses stage blood or sometimes cow's blood in mock-up crime scenes when training new investigators.

 The art of moulage uses theatrical blood in applying mock injuries for the purpose of training emergency response teams and other medical and military personnel.

-Theatrical blood is also popularly used in Halloween costumes to portray injury, shot/stab wounds or special effects looks for the purpose of cosmetic entertainment.
+Theatrical blood is also popularly used in Halloween costumes and haunted attractions such as haunted houses to portray injury, shot/stab wounds or special effects looks for the purpose of cosmetic entertainment.
 It is also used in certain horror-themed live action role-playing games.